kevinmstevens/L1T20/README.md

 ## Table of contents

-The table of contents is automatically generated [click here for instructions](
+The table of contents is automatically generated [click here for instructions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes)

+>For the rendered view of any Markdown file in a repository, including README files, GitHub will automatically generate a table of contents based on section headings.
+You can view the table of contents for a README file by clicking the  menu icon at the top left of the rendered page.

 ## Getting Started

 ### Dependencies